Patrick Henry: "Liberty or Death" (1775)

 Hanover County elected Henry as a delegate to the Second Virginia Convention, which convened at St. John's Episcopal Church in the town of Richmond on March 20, 1775.
 Richmond was selected as better protected from royal authority.
 The convention debated whether Virginia should adopt language from a petition by the planters of the Colony of Jamaica.
 This document contained complaints about British actions but admitted the king could veto colonial legislation, and it urged reconciliation.
 Henry offered amendments to raise a militia independent of royal authority in terms that recognized that conflict with Britain was inevitable, sparking the opposition of moderates.
 On March 23, he defended his amendments, concluding with the statement he is well known for:

-As he concluded, Henry plunged an ivory letter opener towards his chest in imitation of the Roman patriot Cato the Younger.
+As he concluded, Henry plunged an ivory paper cutter towards his chest in imitation of the Roman patriot Cato the Younger.
 Henry's speech carried the day, and the convention adopted his amendments.
 Still, they passed only narrowly, as many delegates were uncertain where the resistance urged by Henry and other radicals would lead, and few counties formed independent militia companies at the urging of the convention.

 The text of Henry's speech first appeared in print in Wirt's 1817 biography, published 18 years after Patrick Henry's death.
 Wirt corresponded with men who had heard the speech and others who were acquainted with people who were there at the time.
 All agreed that the speech had produced a profound effect, but it seems that only one person attempted to render an actual text.
 Judge St. George Tucker, who had been present for the speech, gave Wirt his recollections and Wirt wrote back stating that "I have taken almost entirely Mr. Henry's speech in the Convention of '75 from you, as well as your description of its effect on your verbatim."
 The original letter with Tucker's remembrances has been lost.

 For 160 years Wirt's account was taken at face value.
 In the 1970s, historians began to question the authenticity of Wirt's reconstruction.
 Contemporary historians observe that Henry was known to have used fear of Indian and slave revolts in promoting military action against the British and that, according to the only written first-hand account of the speech, Henry used some graphic name-calling that Wirt did not include in his heroic rendition.
 Tucker's account was based upon recollections and not notes, several decades after the speech; he wrote, "In vain should I attempt to give any idea of his speech".
 Scholars have argued to what extent the speech we know is the work of Wirt or Tucker.